-Table 5 represents the same error budget but with more detail and in units of percent volumetric soil moisture cm^3/cm^3 .
-Row two introduces three levels of uncertainty associated with inland water body specification, namely 3%, 5% and 7%.
-These apply to nominal 3%, 5% and 7% fractional water body within the 36 km radiometer pixel.
+Table 6 represents the same error budget but with more detail and in units of percent volumetric soil moisture cm3/cm3.
 As evident in row three, the correction for inland water bodies is critical because it can be a large contributor to the error budget.
 The emissivity of water and land are very different and any misspecification leads to large errors.
-Together with the radar backscatter uncertainty contributions in the baseline algorithm, the row one to four RSS total error of 9 km brightness temperature is shown in row five of Table 5.
-The nominal values are indicated from the ranges through underscore.

-Tables 4 and 5 are different from this point onwards.
-Table 5 uses the brightness temperature single channel surface soil moisture retrieval algorithm to estimate the uncertainty contribution of ancillary data and retrieval model in percent volumetric soil moisture cm^3/cm^3 .
+Together with the radar backscatter uncertainty contributions in the baseline algorithm, the row one to four RSS total error of 9 km brightness temperature is shown in row six of Table 5.
+Tables 5 and 6 are different from this point onwards.
+Table 6 uses the brightness temperature single channel surface soil moisture retrieval algorithm to estimate the uncertainty contribution of ancillary data and retrieval model in percent volumetric soil moisture cm3/cm3.
 Also five levels of Vegetation Water Content (VWC) are used because vegetation opacity is considered to be a major factor in the retrieval accuracy.
-The errors due to 2.0 K land surface temperature, 10% uncertainty in 9 km VWC, 5% error in dielectric model percent sand and clay specification, and 5% error on major model parameters are shown in rows six through nine of Table 5.
-The total retrieval uncertainty is shown in the last row of Table 5 for five vegetation classes.
+The errors due to 2.0 K land surface temperature, 10% uncertainty in 9 km VWC, 5% error in dielectric model percent sand and clay specification, and 5% error on major model parameters are shown in rows seven through ten of Table 6.
+The total retrieval uncertainty is shown in the last row of Table 6 for five vegetation classes.
+The nominal values used are indicated through underscore.